terminaldweller/mutator/README.md

 * `-i, --input, -input` lets you choose the input file(or a white-space-separated list of files) that is going to be passed to the mutator executable(s).<br/>
 * `-o, --output, -output` lets you choose where to put the mutant.<br/>
 * `-opts 	--options, pass options to the executable(s).
 The executables support all the clang options. please enclose all the options in double quatation.
 This is basically a pass-through option.
 Everything appearing inside will be passed through to the executable.`<br/>
 * `-copts	--customoptions`, just like `-opts` but passes the custom options defined for each executable. it is pass-through.
-Example: `-copts "-MainOnly=false -SysHeader"`
+Example: `-copts "-MainOnly=false -SysHeader"`.<br/>

 `mutator-lvl0` options:
 * SysHeader, will let the executable know that you wish the checks to run through system headers as well.
 Off by default.<br/>